t-mullen/shh-signal/README.md

 The id of the remote client's socket.

 #### `request.metadata`
-Any additional metadata passed by the requesting client or server.
+Any additional metadata passed by the requesting client.

 #### `{ peer, metadata } = await request.accept([metadata], [peerOptions])`
 Accept the request to connect. *Not calling this method will ignore the request.*  Returns a Promise.